surajtripathy07/surajtripathy07.github.io/content/posts/2023-goals.md

 wasn't a "normal" year for me.
 So most of the plans of 2022 either got discarded, or someone(a wailing someone) stole the thunder and prioirity for most of the year.
-Having checked off mariage, changing a job, baby, buying an apartment all in the span of 15 months has been quiet a ride, and I have mostly stumbled my way across most of the decisions.
+Having checked off mariage, changing a job, baby, buying an apartment all in the span of 15 months, I find that it has been quiet a ride, and I have mostly stumbled my way across most of the decisions.
 It would be nice to have a plan again, and it would be nice if I could try and have some measure of predictability in the upcoming year.
 I think it would be nice to break my aspirations into various buckets.

 So I have broadly the following roles Professional, Parent, Personal, Spouse.

-As a Professional:
+### Professional

 I first need to identify the metric over which I want to work.
 The relevant metric at my current job is number of MR's per month.
 IMO that is a decent metric.
 But that can't be the only metric.
 At a conventional company the Story point that you close in a Sprint is also a good metric, to really encapsulate your effectiveness.
-But the nature of work within my team makes it so that there is not standardization between the weights.
+But the nature of work within my team makes it so that there is no standardization between the weights.
 Its pretty consistent until the weights are 1 or 2 but as soon as the weight per issue starts to scale the consistency starts to drop.
 And most issues tend to be 3 or above.
+There is another daily metric which is the number of "Activity" and while that isn't linked officially to any performance, it isn't difficult to observe that high impact individuals end up having very high "Activity" per day.
+Their activity graph is very dark.
+So the leading metric for my Professional work are
+1. Activity (target 30+ daily)
+2. MRs/month (target 15/month)

+The numbers taken here are aspirational and so are "moon-shots" and I would have to find my current numbers and have subgoals per month to try and move the metric to the goal state.

+### Personal